LocationBerghem, Noord-Brabant, The Netherlands

 ClientChampignonkwekerij van de Vorle

-From the architect.
+Text description provided by the architects.
 The ‘Paddenstoelenhuis’ is an information centre where you can learn all about mushrooms.
 From here guided tours are organized to the mushroom plantation.
 The building is nicely located in the countryside and can be rented as location for meetings and culinary workshops.

 The building is designed around a multifunctional hall.
 Entrance, Office, Kitchen and meeting room are attached to central hall.